header-banner-gmo-10-things.jpg

 3. GMOs can actually help out small farmers

 A farmer’s job can be pretty tough sometimes.
-For a farmer to bring home the bacon (asides from the pigs on the farm of course) everything depends on how mean Nature is feeling that year.
-Crop yields can plummet if there are bad weather conditions, which can be catastrophic for a small farmer.4 Inbuilt resistance in GMOs, however, can really help fight this, and when your harvest is already small, every little helps!
+For a farmer to bring home the bacon (aside from the pigs on the farm, of course) everything depends on how mean Nature is feeling that year.
+Crop yields can plummet in bad weather conditions, which can be catastrophic for a small farmer.4 Inbuilt resistance in GMOs, however, can really help fight this, and when your harvest is already small, every little helps!
+On the other hand, some ancient varieties of crops are also being brought back thanks to their incredible resilience to drought.
+So GMOs aren't always the best choice for climate-resilient farming.

 4. GMOs aren’t just in your food

-Cotton can also be ‘GMO’d’, and as a result a whole tonne of other everyday items have GMO ingredients in them.5 Sheets, towels, clothes, you name it, if it’s cotton, GMO could be in there too.
-It doesn’t stop at cotton though.
-GMO can be found in a bunch of other products.
-Alcohol can be made from GM corn and soy, so as a result GM can be found in toiletries, hand sanitiser, ink, gasoline - the list is as surprising and diverse as it comes.
+Cotton can also be ‘GMO’d’, and as a result, a whole tonne of other everyday items have GMO ingredients in them.5 Sheets, towels, clothes, you name it.
+It doesn’t stop at cotton, though.
+GMOs can be found in a bunch of other products.
+Alcohol can be made from GM corn and soy, so GM can be found in toiletries, hand sanitiser, ink, and gasoline - the list is as surprising and diverse as it comes.

 5. Some countries really don’t like GMO.
 Seriously.